Follow Us

 Schedules concentrated so that you can combine the Master with your professional activity outside Donostia - San Sebastián.

-ACADEMIC CALENDAR: from the end of September 2024 to June 2025
+ACADEMIC CALENDAR: From the end of September 2026 to June 2027

 PLACES OFFERED: 24 per academic year